 CBS offers the course “grundlæggende universitetspædagogik” to all external teachers (The English version is called “Learning to teach”).
 The course is mandatory and you get paid for participating (15 hours).
-At ICM we strongly recommend that you attend the course.
+At MSC we strongly recommend that you attend the course.

 Please follow this link to sign up for a course.

 CBS Teach is an educational service provided by CBS.
 CBS Teach provides a portal with technical and human resources for teaching with information and communication technologies.
 Several different software and tools are already available from this website enabling you to begin today.
 CBS Teach is also a gateway to the teacher training courses offered by CBS Academic Development.